 The Ph.D. in Nursing Program emphasizes knowledge development and research to advance nursing science and improve the health of individuals, families, and communities.
 For the program objectives, please refer to the student handbook.

 Consistent with the recommendations of leading professional organizations, full-time doctoral study is highly recommended.
 Fellowships, scholarships, and other financial resources are available to full-time Ph.D. students through the Connell School of Nursing (CSON), Boston College, professional nursing organizations and governmental agencies (e.g., HRSA, NIH, and NINR).
 The full-time plan of study allows students to complete required coursework in two years; some students may take longer to complete required coursework or may need to take additional coursework.
-Most full-time students complete the entire Ph.D. program in four–five years.
+Most full-time students complete the entire Ph.D. program in four to five years.
 Part-time students usually take longer to complete the degree.
 Nonetheless, the entire Ph.D. program, including dissertation research and defense, must be completed within eight years.

 Doctor of Nursing Practice Degree Program

 The Doctor of Nursing Practice (DNP) program is a terminal nursing practice degree emphasizing holistic and compassionate care in the preparation of advanced practice nurses.
-The DNP program prepares advanced practice nurses with the knowledge and skill for providing comprehensive primary care to patients, families, communities and populations within our complex and ever-changing health care system.
-With a focus on innovative and effective leadership, evidence-based practice, quality improvement and a systems approach to care, the DNP advanced practice nurse is equipped to become an expert nurse leader in improving health outcomes and systems.
+The DNP program prepares advanced practice nurses with the knowledge and skill for providing comprehensive primary care to patients, families, communities, and populations within our complex and ever-changing health care system.
+With a focus on innovative and effective leadership, evidence-based practice, quality improvement, and a systems approach to care, the DNP advanced practice nurse is equipped to become an expert nurse leader in improving health outcomes.

 The DNP program builds upon and integrates core course work in Epidemiology, Health Care Policy for Nursing Practice Leaders, Healthcare Information Technology Management, Program Planning and Evaluation for Population Health, Healthcare Quality Management, as well as the three P’s (Advanced Physiology and Pathophysiology Across the Life Span, Advanced Health/Physical Assessment Across the Life Span, Pharmacotherapeutics in Advanced Practice Nursing) throughout the curriculum and clinical practicum courses.
 A focus on the history of nursing science, nursing’s ethical responsibilities, as well as a strong foundation in evidence-based practice, culminates in the development of a student-led, innovative practice improvement or change project (DNP project).